micheltokic/stable_baselines_model_based_rl/docs/environment-wrapping.md

-# Create wrapped Gym Environemnt
+# Create wrapped Gym Environment
 The dynamic model that has been created using this library can be wrapped in an gym environment.
 This allows to run any algorithm against it to learn a policy, e.g. with stable baselines.
 The `WrappedModelEnv` requires the model that is used to predict new states after applying certain